libvips/pyvips/doc/intro.rst

     ipct_string = image.get('ipct-data')
     exif_date_string = image.get('exif-ifd0-DateTime')

-Use ``vipsheader -a filename`` at the command-line to see a summary of all the metadata libvips has for an image.
+Use :meth:`.get_fields` to get a list of all the field names you can use with :meth:`.get`.

 libvips caches and shares images behind your back, so you can't change an image unless you are certain you have the only reference to it.